-We operate in a corporate and manufacturing facility in Salt Lake City, Utah consisting of approximately 60,000 square feet.
-The lease expires May of 2033 and has two options to extend the lease for a three-year period each.
-We believe that this facility, which includes office, development, testing and light manufacturing space, will adequately serve our current needs.
-Should we need additional space, we believe we will be able to obtain additional space on commercially reasonable terms.
+We operate our headquarters, which includes a manufacturing facility in Salt Lake City, Utah consisting of approximately 60,000 square feet.
+We also operate corporate and manufacturing facilities in Pittsburgh, Pennsylvania of approximately 52,000 square feet in total.
+The Salt Lake City lease expires in May 2033 and has two options to extend the lease for a three-year period each.
+Our Pittsburgh leases expire in March and June 2025, respectively, and each has an option to extend the lease for an additional five-year period.
+We believe that these facilities, which include office, development, testing and light manufacturing space, will adequately serve our current needs.
+Should we need additional space in either Salt Lake City or Pittsburgh, we believe we will be able to obtain additional space on commercially reasonable terms.